Teatro Flavio Vespasiano: Interior

 The foyer is located at the entrance.
-It is composed of five pillars and it is often used for temporary exhibitions.
-Next to the hall, there are spaces for smoking and coffee as well as the box office.
-Inside the hall, there are busts and commemorative plaques to celebrate the most important artists that played in the theatre; among all, the baritone Mattia Battistini.
+Composed of five pillars, it is often used for temporary exhibitions.
+Next to the hall, there are spaces for smoking and coffee, as well as the box office.
+Inside the hall, there are busts and commemorative plaques to celebrate the most important artists who played in the theatre, among them the baritone Mattia Battistini.

 The foyer's ceiling is decorated with an oval tempera painting depicting the Allegory of Music.
 The painting was made in 1892 by Federico Ballester.
-Moreover, there is a tempera painting depicting the muses; the painting was made in 1916 by Antonino Calcagnadoro.
+Also there is a tempera painting depicting the muses, made in 1916 by Antonino Calcagnadoro.
 Other decorations are made by Giuseppe Casa.